daniela-sandoval/daniela-sandoval.com/README.md

 🚧 Under construction! 🚧

 ### Daniela's To-Dos:
-* ⏹ Possibly make logo/svg???
+* ✅ Possibly make logo/svg???
-* ⏹ Header w/ logo
+* ✅ Header w/ logo
 * ✅ Make navbar
-* ⏹ About Component
+* ⏹ About Component (30% there!)
 * ⏹ Projects Component
 * ⏹ Incorporate medium blog posts/api usage for blog component
 * ⏹ Contact component
-* ⏹ Decide whether or not I want to incorporate cats or some other fun element to initial splash/landing page
+* ✅✅✅ Decide whether or not I want to incorporate cats or some other fun element to initial splash/landing page